-This example demonstrates how to use various traffic management capabilities of an Istio service mesh.
+This guide demonstrates how to use various traffic management capabilities of an Istio service mesh.

 Deploying a microservice-based application in an Istio service mesh allows one to externally control service monitoring and tracing, request (version) routing, resiliency testing, security and policy enforcement, etc., in a consistent way across the services, for the application as a whole.

-In this example, we will use the Bookinfo sample application to show how operators can dynamically configure request routing and fault injection for a running application.
+In this guide, we will use the Bookinfo sample application to show how operators can dynamically configure request routing and fault injection for a running application.

 Before you begin